Back

 How to build a social media content calendar

-Build a social media content calendar with clear goals, weekly themes, and a practical publishing workflow.
-Use a template to map the month, then move the plan into scheduling.
+Build a social media content calendar with clear goals, weekly themes, and a practical workflow.
+Use a content calendar template to map the month, then move the plan into scheduling.

 How to build a social media content calendar starts with a realistic month, not a blank spreadsheet.